 - Drug detox

 Detox is the first step and is where the body needs to rid itself of the physical effects of drug and alcohol use.
 Detox can be a dangerous process, and it is important to do it with supervision from a professional medical team.

-“I currently am a therapist and Sante and have been consistently impressed with the dedication our treatment team gives to the individuals who seek help here.
-I am grateful to have found Sante.”
+“As a therapist, I have been consistently impressed with the dedication Santé’s treatment team gives to the individuals who seek help there.
+I am grateful to have found Santé.”

 – Andrew Ahles